industrial-ui/industrial-ui/docs/src/routes/docs/_docs/dropdown/tailwind.md

   </pre>
 </ShowBlock>

-Open the code and configuration tabs in the block above to see, that all the magic is done simply by adding and `.absolute` class dropdown block.
+Open the code and configuration tabs in the block above to see that all the magic is done simply by adding and `.absolute` class dropdown block.

 <h2 id="open-on-hover">Open on hover effect</h2>

-Pass the `openOnHover` property to open the dropdown when the mouse is on the trigger
+Pass the `openOnHover` property to open the dropdown when the mouse is over the trigger.

 <ShowBlock>
   <OpenOnHover />